 Second, you are not eligible for an expungement.
 As stated above, Virginia is harsh when it comes to criminal records.
 Because the court makes a finding that you’d be convicted if you had gone to trial, Virginia law does not allow expungements of deferred findings cases.

-Third, if you’re a non-citizen, you need to speak to an immigration attorney before taking a deferred finding.
-Immigration law is constantly changing, and a deferred finding can possibly be held against you in immigration court.
+Third, if you’re a non-citizen, you need to speak with an immigration attorney before taking a deferred finding.
+Immigration law is constantly changing, and a deferred finding can be held against you in immigration court.